dboeckli/spring-6-project-template/README.md

 1. Add the following secrets in your GitHub project settings:
     - `DOCKER_USER`
     - `DOCKER_ACCESS_TOKEN`
+    - - `RELEASE_TOKEN`: A GitHub Personal Access Token with permissions to push to the master branch
+    - To create this token:
+        1. Go to GitHub Settings > Developer settings > Personal access tokens
+        2. Click "Generate new token" (classic)
+        3. Give it a descriptive name (e.g., "Release Token for [Your Project Name]")
+        4. Set the expiration as needed
+        5. Select at least these scopes: `repo`, `write:packages`
+        6. Generate the token and copy it immediately
+    - Add this token as a secret named `RELEASE_TOKEN` in your repository settings

 ### 5. Build and Deployment
 1. Trigger a rebuild in GitHub Actions.